-More information on age discrimination.....Carer's responsibilities discrimination - when you are treated unfairly because you are responsible for caring for or supporting certain members of your family, or other people think you are.
+Carers responsibilities discrimination is when you are treated unfairly because you are responsible for caring for or supporting certain members of your family, or other people think you are.
 This type of discrimination is only against the law in employment.

 The types of discrimination and harassment listed above are against the law in the following situations:

-Racial vilification is also against the law.
-Vilification is any public act that could encourage hatred, serious contempt or severe ridicule towards Aboriginal and Torres Strait Islander people (or people of any other race).
+Racial vilification is a public act that could incite hatred, serious contempt or ridicule towards people of a particular race, including Aboriginal and Torres Strait Islander people.

-If you don’t want to talk to the person or organisation, or you talk to them but this doesn’t solve the problem, you can make a complaint to the Anti-Discrimination Board.
+If you don’t want to talk to the person or organisation, or you talk to them but this doesn’t solve the problem, you can make a complaint to us.
 It won’t cost you any money to make a complaint, and you don’t need a lawyer.

 If your complaint is urgent, for example you are about to lose your job or housing, tell us this in your complaint and we will try to help you quickly.

-It's against the law for anyone to hassle or victimise you because you've complained to the Anti-Discrimination Board, or helped someone else with a complaint.
+It's against the law for anyone to hassle or victimise you because you've made a complaint or helped someone else with a complaint.
 You can make a separate complaint of victimisation if this happens.

 We treat all complaints of discrimination confidentially.
-If what has happened to you is against the law, we will try to help you and the person or organisation you're complaining about to come to an agreement about how the problem can be resolved - called a settlement.
-Often we hold a meeting to do this.
+If you make a complaint, we will try to help you and the person or organisation you're complaining about to come to an agreement about how the problem can be resolved - called a settlement.
+We might hold a meeting to do this.
 We are impartial in this process and do not take sides.

-The settlement will depend on the circumstances of your complaint.
+The settlement will depend on the circumstances of your complaint and what you would like the outcome to be.
 It could be an apology, financial compensation, getting your job back, getting the service you were denied, and so on.
-Most complaints are settled in this way.

-- An Aboriginal liaison worker complained to the Anti-Discrimination Board that she was being hassled by her co-workers because she was frequently away from the office.
-After we arranged a meeting with her and her manager, the manager agreed to explain to her co-workers why she needed to be away from the office to do her job, and to tell them not to hassle her about it.
+- An Aboriginal liaison worker complained to Anti-Discrimination NSW that she was being hassled by her co-workers because she was frequently away from the office.
+After Anti-Discrimination NSW arranged a meeting with her and her manager, the manager agreed to explain to her co-workers why she needed to be away from the office to do her job, and to tell them not to hassle her about it.

 Accommodation - A man complained that his application to rent a house wasn't treated fairly because he was Aboriginal.
-After we approached the real estate agency to discuss the complaint, they reviewed their policy on references, and offered the man the premises he wanted.
+After Anti-Discrimination NSW approached the real estate agency to discuss the complaint, they reviewed their policy on references, and offered the man the premises he wanted.

 Nightclub entry and dress regulations - A nightclub in a country town would not let any Aboriginal people enter, saying that they did not meet the dress regulations.
-Yet non-Aboriginal people in similar dress were allowed in.
-A number of Aboriginal people complained to us about this, and the club agreed to pay them financial compensation.
+Yet non-Aboriginal people in similar dress were allowed to enter.
+A number of Aboriginal people complained to Anti-Discrimination NSW about this, and the club agreed to pay them financial compensation.

-Racial vilification - An article that racially vilified Aborigines was published in a country newspaper, and an Aboriginal person complained to us.
+Racial vilification - An article that racially vilified Aboriginal people was published in a country newspaper, and an Aboriginal person complained to Anti-Discrimination NSW.
 As a result, the author and the newspaper apologised to the person who complained, and the newspaper began to work with the community in a more positive way.